 How to Create a Food Budget

-Here are the steps you need to know:
+Here are the steps to create a food budget:

 1. Track Your Food Spending for One Month

 A good food spending plan starts with knowing your current habits.
-To get a sense of your typical monthly food costs, spend one month recording everything you spend on food.
+To get a sense of your typical monthly food costs, record everything you spend on food for one month.

-Use the tracking tools that work best for you: Save receipts in an envelope, record in a notebook or electronic spreadsheet, review your checkbook or credit card statement, and/or use an online financial management app or tool.
+Use the tracking tools that work best for you: Save receipts in an envelope, record purchases in a notebook or electronic spreadsheet, review bank or credit card statements, and/or use an online budgeting or money-tracking app or tool.

 What to Record